 Automated testing

-Automated tools, like Recite Me’s accessibility checker, scan your website for non-compliant features, helping you quickly identify which items need addressing.
+Automated tools, like Recite Me’s accessibility checker can scan your website for non-compliant features, helping you quickly identify which items need addressing.
 These tools provide an efficient and effective means of auditing your content.
 They can identify things like missing alt text or insufficient color contrast.
 However, for the best results and to ensure rigorous testing, it is important to combine automated tools with other forms of audit like manual or user testing.

 Manual Testing